OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 - Excel displays each new value automatically using the `setResult` callback.
 - The second input parameter, `invocation`, is not displayed to end users in Excel when they select the function from the autocomplete menu.
 - The `onCanceled` callback defines the function that executes when the function is canceled.
-You should implement a cancelation handler like this to reduce a function's bandwidth consumption, working memory, and CPU load.
+You should implement a cancellation handler like this to reduce a function's bandwidth consumption, working memory, and CPU load.

 ```js
 /**